AdvaitDarbare/MachineLearningCourse/README.md

 - **Code**: See the `LogisticRegression` directory for implementation details.

+### Evaluation Metrics for Classification

+Evaluation metrics for classification are quantitative measures used to assess the performance of a classification model.
+They provide insights into the accuracy, precision, recall, F1 score, and overall effectiveness of the model in correctly predicting class labels.

+- **Code**: See the `EvaluationMetricsClassification` directory for implementation details.

 ### Naive Bayes

 Naive Bayes classifiers are simple probabilistic classifiers based on Bayes' theorem with strong independence assumptions between the features.